 There are certain fiscal offences where HMRC will not usually adopt the civil fraud investigation procedures under Code of Practice 9.
 Examples of these are:

-- VAT ‘Bogus’ registration repayment fraud
+- VAT ‘bogus’ registration repayment fraud

 - organised Tax Credit fraud

-Find more information on Criminal Investigation.
+Find more information on powers and safeguards.

 HMRC may observe, monitor, record and retain internet data which is available to anyone.
 This is known as ‘open source’ material and includes: